The following alert has been issued by the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions

 WHAT FIREFIGHTERS ARE DOING:

-- Firefighters are monitoring the situation.
+- Firefighters are patrolling the area and mopping up.

 DRONES AND AERIAL SUPPORT: